StefanNede/KEGS_HACK2022/README.md

 - Campaign - includes the levels specified below

-- Survival - how many waves of enemies can you survive?
+- Survival - waves of enemies bombard the player with each wave having the wave number * 3 randomly chosen enemies.
+At the end of each wave ammo and health refills.
+How long can you survive?

 ### Levels: